theswiftfox/mud-saver/README.md

 cd mud-saver
 cargo run
 ```
 Open your favorite browser at 'localhost:8000'

-> [rocket-rs](https://rocket.rs/) supports hot reloading of templates and static files in debug mode -> no need to restart the application when chaning frontend and testing via browser

 ### Run with native ui
 The application can be compiled with its own ui utilizing [web-view](https://github.com/Boscop/web-view) by enabling a feature switch: